The Itch on Poison Oak

 Individual reactions to poison oak range from none to severe, depending on the sensitivity of the person and the amount of plant oils they were exposed to.
 Infected skin will become red and itchy within the first 12 - 48 hours, as plant oils are absorbed into the skin cells.
 A common reaction to poison oak is for the infection to form a rash with raised blisters.
 People experience the most severe reaction when the blisters open, or when poison oak is burned and the smoke is inhaled.

 Often heard: Don’t touch a poison oak rash because it will spread the infection.
 The truth: It can’t be spread by scratching.
 The reason it appears to spread is that different parts of the skin may break out at different times.

 - One pinhead of urushiol can easily infect 500 people.

 - Deer graze in poison oak thickets and many birds feast on the berries; for them it’s a sustaining friend.

-- Mangoes are related to poison oak!
-Some people experience irritation after eating the fruit because the mango peel has a trace of urushiol oil.
+- Mangos are related to poison oak!
+Some people experience irritation after eating the fruit because the mango peel has traces of urushiol oil.